-FACT believes that healthy animals are needed to keep food safe.
-Unhealthy conditions on factory farms including poor diets and the misuse of veterinary drugs lead to pathogens, antibiotic-resistant superbugs, and dangerous residues in meat, milk, and eggs that cause TEns of thousands of people to fall ill each year.
+FACT believes that healthy animals are needed to keep our food safe.
+Unhealthy conditions on factory farms including poor diets and the misuse of veterinary drugs lead to pathogens, antibiotic-resistant superbugs, and dangerous residues in meat, milk, and eggs that cause Tens of thousands of people to fall ill each year.

 Our main food safety priorities are addressing the below issues in our nation’s food supply:

 Fighting Antibiotic Resistance: Ensure that antibiotics stay effective for treating sick humans and animals by reducing the use of antibiotics in healthy animals and by reducing farm practices that lead to rampant antibiotic use.
 We advocate using antibiotics only to treat sick animals while collecting data on how antibiotics are used on farms so that irresponsible overuse can be controlled.
 Overuse of antibiotics is a major cause of the spread of difficult to treat superbugs that threaten to reverse much of the medical progress of the last century.
 Some of our antibiotic resistance efforts include:

 Strengthening FDA Antibiotics Policy: FACT has pushed the Food and Drug Administration (FDA) to restrict the overuse of antibiotics in food animals for over two decades.
 We use all means available including direct communication with the FDA, other federal agencies, the White House, and Congress.
 Overuse of antibiotics is rampant, so FACT continues to push eliminating antibiotic usage in healthy animals to prevent disease, and demands that a system to collect data on how antibiotics are used on farm be created.
 The FDA has committed to do more in both these areas, though FACT's continued engagement is necessary to ensure successful completion of these changes.